 Day 1: Arrival to Amsterdam | Cruise to Volendam and test ride of bikes (6 miles/10 km)

 Your week of sailing and cycling starts in Amsterdam.
-The crew welcomes you on board between 1-2:00pm.
+The crew welcomes you on board at 2:00pm.
 Once all guests have checked in, the ship sails under motor to Volendam.
 From the port of one of these former fishing villages, a short warm-up ride leads you through the rural nature reserve of Waterland with its many villages.

 Overnight in Volendam.